October is Emotional Wellness Month and a good reminder that it’s important to prioritize our emotional needs – especially in a work environment.

 First established in 2004, Emotional Wellness Month showcases the essential role of emotional well-being in our overall health.
 For those who have a tough time coping with the stress of work, it also provides additional encouragement to slow down, take a deep breath, and look for ways to establish a more adequate work-life balance.

 Below, we’re sharing some of those ways, with helpful tips on how to improve emotional health at work (and, by default, outside of it too).

 Why Emotional Wellness at Work Matters

 At work, it becomes all too easy to forego our own emotional needs in pursuit of on-the-job excellence.
-But the more we learn about the harm of sustained stress, the more clear it becomes that we need to protect our emotional well-being if we really want to put forth our best.
+But the more we learn about the harm of sustained stress, the clearer it becomes that we need to protect our emotional well-being if we want to do our best.

 Failure to prioritize emotional health in the workplace can have a lot of unforeseen consequences.
-This includes loss of productivity and morale, as well as a higher risk of physical ailments such as heart disease, chronic pain, and gastrointestinal illness.
+This includes loss of productivity and morale and a higher risk of physical ailments such as heart disease, chronic pain, and gastrointestinal illness.

 This Emotional Wellness Month, we encourage you to rethink how you approach your emotional needs in and out of the workplace.
 And if you are responsible for managing a team, consider how emotional well-being fits into your broader employee health management initiatives.
 Small improvements can lead to big changes and could make all the difference when it comes to employee happiness and fulfillment.

 How to Improve Emotional Wellness in the Workplace

 You can’t eliminate all stress from a work environment, but you can help yourself or your employees become more resilient to it.
 So where should you start?
 Here’s a look at some emotional wellness activities and thought exercises that are worth putting into practice.